Aval Oru Thodar Kathai: Production

-After directing Arangetram (1973), K. Balachander decided to make another woman-centric film in which "the daughter has to make sacrifices and take care of her family", which became Aval Oru Thodar Kathai.
-When Rama.
-Arangannal read a story written by M. S. Perumal in Kalaimagal magazine, he requested Balachander to explore the possibilities of making it into a film.
-Balachander decided to make a film on it after being impressed by the characterisation of Kavitha.
+When Rama Arangannal read a story written by M. S. Perumal in the magazine Kalaimagal, he requested K. Balachander to explore the possibilities of making it into a film.
+Balachander decided to make a film on it after being impressed by the characterisation of Kavitha; the film was Aval Oru Thodar Kathai.
+It is the second in Balachander's trilogy of films where the lead "has to make sacrifices and take care of her family", succeeding Arangetram (1973) and preceding Manathil Urudhi Vendum (1987).

 Balachander saw the Malayalam film Ernakulam Junction (1971), where Sujatha played the lead and decided that she would play the lead role.
 Despite not being fluent in Tamil at the time, she accepted the offer.
 The film marked Sujatha's Tamil debut.
 Balachander introduced Jayalaxmi in Aval Oru Thodar Kathai and the sobriquet "Fatafat" she got after she frequently used the word in this film.
 Vijayakumar was chosen to pair with Sujatha after another actor who was previously chosen struggled to act.
-Actors Jai Ganesh, Sripriya and Thideer Kannaiah also made their debuts with this film.
+Actors Jai Ganesh, Thideer Kannaiah, and Rajesh also made their debuts with this film.
 Sripriya was in the ninth grade when approached for her role.
 Kamal Haasan learnt mimicry for his role.
-Rajesh said that he was approached to act in the film but he could not accept.
-The song "Kadavul Amaitha Medhai" was shot at a community hall situated at Nandanam, Chennai.
+The film began production in April 1974 at Newtone Studios.
+The song "Kadavul Amaithu Vaitha Medai" was shot at a community hall situated at Nandanam, Chennai.
 The full floor set resembling a middle-class home was built at Newton Studios.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 For the song "Kadavul Amaithu Vaitha Medai", Viswanathan wanted only human voices to mimic the sounds of objects and animals.
 R. Srinivasan, a mimicry artist produced the sound of anklets after Viswanathan rejected a proposal to use actual anklets.
+For the Malayalam-dubbed version Aval Oru Thudarkadha (1975), all lyrics were written by Vayalar Ramavarma.

 Reception

 The film was both a critical and commercial success.
 Balachander won the Filmfare Award for Best Director – Tamil.
+Kutty Krishnan of Kalki praised Balachander for showing bold harsh realities without being preachy while also praising him for making newcomers enact like experienced actors and concluded it's not a film that can be easily dismissed by just saying "Fatafat" (marvellous).

 Remakes

 Aval Oru Thodhar Kathai was remade in Telugu as Anthuleni Katha (1976), also directed by Balachander.
 The same tunes were used in the remake.
 Sripriya and Jayalaxmi reprised their roles, while Haasan portrayed a different role.
-The film was also remade in Bengali as Kabita (1977), with Haasan reprising his role from the Tamil original.
-The film was then remade in Hindi as Jeevan Dhaara in 1982.
+The film was then remade in Bengali as Kabita in 1977 and in Hindi as Jeevan Dhaara in 1982.
 In 1983, Balachander directed the Kannada remake Benkiyalli Aralida Hoovu, where Haasan played the guest role of a bus conductor.